-The terms of this Notice of Privacy Practices apply to the following entities owned and operated by and/or affiliated with Reading Hospital, participating in an organized healthcare arrangement: Reading Hospital (including Reading Hospital Rehabilitation at Wyomissing, and all outpatient departments and facilities of Reading Hospital), physician practices owned and operated by Tower Health Medical Group (THMG), The Highlands at Wyomissing, and the physicians, licensed professionals, employees, contractors, volunteers, and trainees seeing and treating patients at each of these care settings.
-These separate legal entities may share protected health information with each other as necessary to carry out treatment, payment or healthcare operations relating to the organized healthcare arrangement unless otherwise limited by law, rule or regulation.
-This Notice of Privacy Practices does not apply when visiting a non-THMG office practice or a non-THMG physician in their private medical office.
+The terms of this Notice of Privacy Practices apply to the following entities owned and operated by and/or affiliated with Reading Hospital, participating in an organized healthcare arrangement: Hospital Reading (including Reading Hospital Rehabilitation at Wyomissing, and all outpatient departments and facilities of Reading Hospital), and the physicians, licensed professionals, employees, contractors, volunteers and trainees seeing and treating patients at each of these care settings.
+These entities may share protected health information with each other as necessary to carry out treatment, payment or healthcare operations relating to the organized healthcare arrangement unless otherwise limited by law, rule or regulation.

 OUR PLEDGE REGARDING HEALTH INFORMATION

 We understand that information about you and your health is personal.
 We are committed to protecting your health information.
 We create a record of the care and services you receive throughout Reading Hospital.
 We need this record to provide you with quality care and to comply with legal requirements.
 This notice applies to all of the records of your care generated by Reading Hospital.

 This notice will tell you about the ways in which we may use and disclose health information about you.
 It also describes your rights and certain obligations we have regarding the use and disclosure of health information.